(ii) Loses a large amount of water [water vapor] during transpiration and helps in up flow of water

 Fig. roots absorb nutrients and water from the soil

-- You will recall that white light consists of a range of wavelengths of light known as VIBGYOR.
-Maximum absorption of the red and blue wavelengths of the spectrum takes place due to chlorophyll.
+You will recall that white light consists of a range of wavelengths of light known as VIBGYOR.
+The maximum absorption of the red and blue wavelengths of the spectrum takes place due to chlorophyll.
 Photosynthesis is most efficient in these ranges of light.
 Chlorophyll reflects back the green wavelength and hence it appears green in color.
 Chlorophyll consists of four pigments.

-Watch and Learn how photosynthesis process work through visualization, Click CBSE Class 10 Science for demos.
+Watch and Learn how the photosynthesis process works through visualization, Click Online CBSE Class 10 Science for demos.

 For more articles and videos for 10 Science click below